 Nicole also represents select nonfiction, including the forthcoming memoir A Life Everlasting: The Extraordinary Gift of Thomas Ethan Gray by Sarah Gray, as well as a forthcoming pop-culture title from dog celebrity and social media star Manny the Frenchie.

 To query Nicole, please email firstname.lastname@example.org.
 Nicole accepts queries by email only.

 Lana Popovic holds a B.A. with honors from Yale University, a J.D. from the Boston University School of Law, and an M.A. with highest honors from the Emerson College Publishing and Writing program.
 Prior to joining Chalberg & Sussman, Lana managed foreign rights at Zachary Shuster Harmsworth, where she built a list of Young Adult and adult literary authors.
-She is also the author of Wicked Like a Wildfire, forthcoming from Katherine Tegen Books/HarperCollins.
+She is also the author of Wicked Like a Wildfire, out now from Katherine Tegen Books/HarperCollins.